rishab-suresh/VinylSpotify/README.md

 -   **Real-time Playback:** Streams your Spotify music directly.
 -   **Vinyl Visualization:** Shows your current track's album art on a spinning record.
 -   **Queue Display:** Lists your upcoming tracks.
--   **Theming:** Switch between different visual themes for the player.
+-   **Multiple Themes:** Switch between different visual themes for the player (Dark, Wood, Floral, Aqua).
 -   **No Backend Required:** Runs entirely in the browser using the secure PKCE authentication flow.
+-   **Session-based login:** The session ends when you close your browser tab, ensuring privacy.

 ## How It Works

-This application uses two key pieces of Spotify's technology to function:

--   **Web Playback SDK:** This is the specialized library that turns this web application into a virtual "speaker".
-It handles the streaming of audio directly to your browser and makes the "Vinyl Player" appear in your list of available Spotify Connect devices.
+-   **Web Playback SDK:** This application uses Spotify's SDK to turn the browser into a virtual "speaker," allowing it to stream audio directly and appear in your Spotify Connect device list.

--   **Web API with PKCE:** This application uses the Authorization Code Flow with PKCE to securely authenticate you without needing a backend server or exposing any secret keys.
+-   **Web API with PKCE:** The app uses the Authorization Code Flow with PKCE to securely authenticate you without needing a backend server or exposing any secret keys.

-In short, the **Playback SDK** is the *player*, and the **Web API** is the *remote control*.

 ## Setup and Installation

-Follow these steps to get the application running locally.

 ### 1. Spotify API Credentials